AndersDeath/diary2/000-current.md

 # 05 October - Thursday - Moscow - Yerevan- 371 day of immigration

 I woke in Maxima hotel at Domodedovo airport.
-It's quite nice place for waiting for a flight when you don't want to wait something.
+It's quite nice place for waiting for a flight when you don't want to pay a lot of money withing Moscow.